 2012: The WHWF Luncheon raises a record $335,900!
 Elizabeth Smart is the keynote speaker.

-2016: To date, the Women Helping Women Fund has raised $6 million, funded 450 programs, and assisted thousands of women and children throughout Spokane County.
+2016: After 24 years Women Helping Women Fund has raised $6 million, funded 450 programs, and assisted thousands of women and children throughout Spokane County.

 American Income Life